Turner prize candidates put emphasis on video, image manipulation

 Vonna-Michell's installation includes slides based on a story about his mother's childhood in post-war Germany "with an accompanying intimate and calm monologue that reflects the personal nature of the story", a press release said.

-Phillips, the only one not to use videos or slides, has filled two rooms with more than 400 colorful, abstract-design handmade screenprints, pasted onto the gallery walls.
-But her work, too, includes images of people and huge, colorful renderings of capital letters.
+Phillips, the only one not to use videos or slides, has filled two rooms with more than 400 colourful, abstract-design handmade screenprints, pasted onto the gallery walls.
+But her work, too, includes images of people and huge, colourful renderings of capital letters.

 (Editing by Mark Heinrich)